 Start Ranorex Studio and open the solution file

-Before we start recording our test, let’s define it.
-The test consists of 5 steps:
+Before you start recording, let’s define the test.
+It consists of 5 steps:

 1. Start the demo application.

 Create a desktop-test solution using the Solution Wizard and in step 2 of the setup, select the Demo Application as your AUT.

 Demo App selected as AUT and is launched automatically when you start recording.

 When the Solution Wizard has finished, click the Recording1 tab in the Ranorex Studio working environment.

 Remember, if you’re not using whitelisting, all user interactions are captured once recording has started, even if they are not performed on the AUT.